CherylFrankenfield/Personal-Portfolio/README.md

 ##### CSS & SASS - Build a personal portfolio website

-#### By Cheryl Frankenfield, 12/1/17
+#### By Cheryl Frankenfield, 12/15/17

 ## Description

-_This website is a demonstration of using CSS and SASS styles and practices including flexbox, responsive design, animations, transitions and transform properties._
+_This website is a demonstration of using CSS / SASS practices including flexbox, responsive design, animations, transitions and transform properties._

 ## Setup/Installation Requirements

 * Navigate to your terminal.
-* Perform Git clone command on the repo [here.]()
+* Perform Git clone command on the repo [here.](https://github.com/CherylFrankenfield/Personal-Portfolio.git)
 * Perform Git atom . command to open all files in repo.
 * View index.html in browser.
 * No other setup or install necessary.